IvanZyf666/myreads-ivan-bookshelf/README.md

 # MyReads - Ivan's Bookshelf
 A web application with React JS and Udacity API.
-Users can search books from the book library and add books to bookshelf.
-The project is deployed and available on: https://myreads-ivan-bookshelf.netlify.app/
+Users can search books from the book library and add books to bookshelf.\n The project is deployed and available on: https://myreads-ivan-bookshelf.netlify.app/
 ![alt text](https://github.com/IvanZyf666/myreads-ivan-bookshelf/blob/master/public/bookshelf.png)